Kathryn Heivilin, CPIA, RBP

 - The pericardial sac is gently torn with blunt forceps.

-- The beating heart is secured with blunt forceps and the left ventricle is poked with a feeding needle.
+- The beating heart is loosely secured with blunt forceps (do not clamp) and a small incision is made in the left ventricle using iris scissors.

-- Perfusion continues until the fluid exiting the right atrium is entirely clear.
+- Perfusion with the saline solution is initiated and continued until the fluid exiting the right atrium is entirely clear.

-- The rat brain is dissected and submerged in
+- Finally, the rodent brain is dissected and submerged in

 Note: For illustrations and additional instructions and techniques, see J Vis Exp.
 2012; (65):